The 25 Most Influential Sneakers of All Time

 The popularity of the sneaker also brought a fresh take to running, a trend that was on the decline in the late 80s.
 The sneaker single-handedly saved the trainer industry and gave birth to the most successful range of trainers ever, which is still kicking on 31 years later.

 6. Onitsuka Tiger Corsair

 The shoe that’s influenced all of modern running came from the Onitsuka Corsair.

-But this is a bit of a tricky one, because the Tiger didn’t directly change the game, it was the Cortez that did.
+But this is a bit of a tricky one because the Tiger didn’t directly change the game; that title belongs to the Nike Cortez.

 So why is this on the list and not the classic Nike?
 Well, it was this sneaker that Bill Bowerman and Phil Knight modified with an EVA wedge at the rear, rebranded and sold under their own name, the Nike Cortez, that really changed running.

 As influential as the Cortez was, without the Tiger, there probably would be no Nike, at least, not as we know it today.

 And that’s why this sneaker takes its place on the list.

 Problems often spark innovation.
 But when adidas went out to sole the problem of crushed toe boxes and the impact of drag, we bet they weren’t banking on creating such a revolutionary sneaker that would continue to inspire the industry for the next 50+ years.

 The now iconic rubber shell toe turned the Pro Model into a Chuck Taylor on steroids.
 And it was the first ever leather basketball sneaker, something that remained the primary material of hoop shoes for a further four decades.